nsacyber/Windows-Secure-Host-Baseline/README.md

 ### Applying the policies

-If you are applying the SHB policies to a standalone system (e.g. not joined to a domain), then download the [LGPO tool](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/telligent.evolution.components.attachments/01/4062/00/00/03/65/94/11/LGPO.zip) from [this Microsoft blog post](http://blogs.technet.com/b/secguide/archive/2016/01/21/lgpo-exe-local-group-policy-object-utility-v1-0.aspx) and extract the executable.

 The **Invoke-ApplySecureHostBaseline** command is the main command for applying policies.
-Type **man Invoke-ApplySecureHostBaseline** at a PowerShell prompt for help and examples.

 By default this command will:
 * Import both Computer and User policies.
 Use the **-PolicyScopes** option and specify only the **'User'** or **'Computer'** value to import only User or Computer policies.
-* Import policies, that have an audit option, in audit mode.
+* Import policies, that have an audit option (e.g. AppLocker), in audit mode.
 To import those policies in enforcement mode, use the **-PolicyMode** option and specify the **'Enforced'** value.
 * Make a backup copy of existing Group Policy Objects and Group Policy Templates.
 The backups will be in a directory located at **%UERPROFILE%\\Desktop\\Backup_yyyyMMddHHmmss** corresponding to the time when the command was executed.
 To change this location use the **-BackupPath** option and specify a path to an existing folder.

+Type **man Invoke-ApplySecureHostBaseline** at a PowerShell prompt for more help and examples or submit a question to the [repository issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues).

-**Applying the SHB policies to a standalone system**
+**Applying the SHB policies to a standalone system** If applying the SHB policies to a standalone system (e.g. not joined to a domain), then download the [LGPO tool](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/telligent.evolution.components.attachments/01/4062/00/00/03/65/94/11/LGPO.zip) from [this Microsoft blog post](http://blogs.technet.com/b/secguide/archive/2016/01/21/lgpo-exe-local-group-policy-object-utility-v1-0.aspx) and extract the executable.

 ```
 Invoke-ApplySecureHostBaseline -Path '.\Secure-Host-Baseline' -PolicyNames 'Adobe Reader','AppLocker','Certificates','Chrome','EMET','Internet Explorer','Office 2013','Windows','Windows Firewall' -ToolPath '.\LGPO\lgpo.exe'
 ```

 **Applying the SHB policies to a domain**
+If applying the SHB policies to a domain, note that the Group Policy Objects are only loaded into Active Directory.
+The policies are not linked to any OUs so the settings do not automatically take affect.

 ```
 Invoke-ApplySecureHostBaseline -Path '.\Secure-Host-Baseline' -PolicyNames 'Adobe Reader','AppLocker','Certificates','Chrome','EMET','Internet Explorer','Office 2013','Windows','Windows Firewall'
 ```

-Note that this only loads the Group Policy Objects into Active Directory.
-It does not link the policies to any OUs so the settings do not automatically take affect.

 ### Checking compliance
 Once the policies have been applied (and linked to appropriate OUs in the domain case), see the [Compliance page](/Compliance.md) for instructions on how to check compliance to the policies.